Xwilarg/BooruSharp/README.md

 ### Pixiv
 For Pixiv authentification, please use LoginAsync with a refresh token\
 To get your refresh token, you can follow this tutorial: https://gist.github.com/ZipFile/c9ebedb224406f4f11845ab700124362

+### Furaffinity
+For Furaffinity, you need to call LoginAsync
+To have your cookieA and cookieB values, do the same as Booru but get the "a" and "b" values in the "Cookie" section instead

 ## Want to contribute
 Feel free to open a [pull request](https://github.com/Xwilarg/BooruSharp/pulls).